How To Sleep With A Headache

 1. Turn off electronics before bed

 The light from televisions, smartphones, and tablets disrupts the circadian rhythm (your body’s natural sleep-wake routine) and wakes up the brain, making it harder to fall asleep.
-It is advised that all electronic devices be turned off one hour before going to bed.
+Turn off all electronic gadgets one hour before going to bed.

 2. Practice a relaxation technique